-Iris latifolia called "English Iris" by the confusion of authors like Dodens and Clusius, is an endemic iris of Spain and France (Spain in Guadarrama mountain range, between Galicia and Pyrenees).
+Iris latifolia (Mill.)
+Voss, called "English Iris" by the confusion of authors like Dodens and Clusius, is an endemic iris of Spain and France (Spain in Guadarrama mountain range, between Galicia and Pyrenees).
+Growing to 24" (60 cm), it has violet blue flowers with a yellow signal.
+It was at one time considered to be a synonym of Iris xiphioides Ehrh., but in 2020 is considered to be a synonym of Iris jacquinii (Schrank) ined. by Kew.
+A lot of information about it can be found here.
 Photo by Marc Ryckaert, acquired from this page and licensed under the Creative Commons Attribution 3.0 Unported license.
+The next two photos from iNaturalist taken by Rémi Cardinae in July in France in the Pyrenees and shared under a CC BY-NC license.

-Iris xiphium, which is the Spanish iris this group is named for, is common in southwest France, Corsica, Southern Italy, Portugal, Morocco, Algeria, Tunisia, Gibraltar and Spain.
+Iris xiphium L., which is the Spanish iris this group is named for, is common in southwest France, Corsica, Southern Italy, Portugal, Morocco, Algeria, Tunisia, Gibraltar and Spain.
 It has handsome blue and yellow flowers and has been used as one of the parents in the many hybrids known as Dutch Iris.
-There are four varieties.
 This iris is quite popular in flower arrangements.
 Photos by Celestino Gelpi.

 Iris 'Bronze Beauty' This is one of the so-called Dutch iris, flowers probably better known to most people as cut flowers.
 Iris with this brown color were seemingly more common in the past: a list from a century ago shows several in this color range in the similar Spanish Iris group.
 Years ago I had another handsome one called Le Mogul.
 Photo by Jim McKenney.